 Yes.
-Chanty is a simple AI-powered business messenger our team is building.
+Chanty is a simple AI-powered team chat our team is building.
 It’s designed for the needs of the small teams at work.
-Currently the product is going through the beta stage and not everything we’ve planned is implemented yet.
-While it’s tempting to roll out all of the exciting features and functionality at once, we believe in building a product together with our customers, so we are letting them see what Chanty is from the very beginning.
+Currently, the product is in the soft launch phase and not everything we’ve planned is implemented yet.
+While it’s tempting to roll out all of the exciting features at once, we believe in building a product together with our customers.
+That’s why we let them see what Chanty is from the very beginning.

 Here’s a brief comparison of Chanty and HipChat.
-If you’d like to become a part of our amazing beta test community and participate in the development process, feel free to sign up here.
+If you’d like to become a part of our amazing community and participate in the development process, feel free to sign up here.